-The school administration and teachers will continue to encourage all cadets to dress in a fashion that is appropriate for the school day.
-Cadets will be restricted from attending school if their attire is in violation of the uniform standards.
-DPSA uniform standards consist of: DPSA polo shirt purchased from the school and navy, black, or khaki pants (no jeans, shorts, capris, yoga pants, etc.) In cases where cadets may be cold in the building, a solid, hoodless undergarment with long sleeves may be worn.
+The school administration and teachers will continue to encourage all Scholars to dress in a fashion that is appropriate for the school day.
+Scholars will face consequences if their attire is in violation of the uniform standards.
+DPSA uniform standards consist of: DPSA polo shirt purchased from the school and navy, black, or khaki pants (no shorts, capris, yoga pants, etc.) In cases where Scholars may be cold in the building, a solid, hoodless undergarment with long sleeves may be worn.
 The undergarment must be plain (no logos, patterns, multiple colors, etc.) and be one of the following colors: red, white, blue or black.
 Enforcement begins on the first day of school.
-The Detroit Public Safety Academy dress code will be strictly enforced.
-All clothing must be neat, ironed and clean.
-Cadets and parents must take the dress code seriously and comply with the rule.